This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 The disadvantages of the V Model are more or less similar to the disadvantages of the Waterfall model.

 Agile Model shows an iterative and incremental approach.
 This approach breaks the product into small incremental units to provide iterations.
 Then each iteration involves steps like Planning, Requirement Analysis, Design, Coding, Unit Testing, Acceptance Testing, etc.

 This approach also allows continuous interaction with the customer for their feedback and corrections in the requirements at regular intervals.

-Following diagram will help you to understand Agile Model approach more precisely:
+The following diagram will help you to understand the Agile Model approach more precisely:

-Following image will show the iteration cycle in Agile Model:
+The following image will show the iteration cycle in the Agile Model: